meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 subscription and additional specific policies can be defined.
 A blueprint can be configured to decline users to change or delete the resources and policies created by the blueprint.

-The [Landing Zone](./meshcloud.landing-zones.md) can be configured in the `Administration` section.
-If a project is selected to have an Azure location a landing zone must be picked by the user.
-By choosing a landing zone platform specific configuration can be set (in this case for Azure).
+Operators can define and configure [Landing Zone](./meshcloud.landing-zones.md) in the `Administration` section.
+If a user configures a meshProject to use an Azure meshPlatform, the user must pick from one of the available Landing Zones available.
+This Landing Zone defines platform specific configuration that is automatically applied and reconciled by the meshStack replicator.

-The next section describe the individual building blocks that platform operators can configure to make up an Azure Landing Zone.
+The next section describe the individual building blocks that platform operators can configure in an Azure Landing Zone.

 ## Management Group Assignment